• Skip to main content

 Are there any financing options?

 Many dentists offer either payment plans or accept third-party financing.
-Some plans require credit checks, so be sure to read to the fine print.
+Some plans require credit checks, so be sure to read the fine print.
+If you go with an online retailer, check to see if they offer a financing plan if paying outright is a bit out of reach.

 How long will my results last?